Pre - European Settlement

 2012

-Visitors from around the world converge on Green Island to witness a total solar eclipse.
+14 November, visitors from around the world converge on Green Island to witness a once in200 year Total Solar Eclipse in the region.

 2017